jube-home/www.jube.io/_pages/learn-more.md

-The [Jube AML Monitoring Compliance Guidance (pdf)](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf) document provides a comprehensive framework for monitoring compliance with Anti-Money Laundering (AML) regulations using Jube, an open-source fraud prevention and transaction monitoring tool.
-The guidance aligns with guidance from the Financial Action Task Force (FATF) and the Wolfsberg Principles, focusing on transaction monitoring and risk-based approaches to AML compliance.
+The [Jube AML Monitoring Compliance Guidance (pdf)](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf) document provides a comprehensive framework for monitoring compliance with Anti-Money Laundering (AML) regulations using Jube, an open-source real-time fraud prevention and transaction monitoring tool.
+The guidance aligns with guidance from the Financial Action Task Force (FATF) and the Wolfsberg Principles, focusing on transaction monitoring and risk-based approaches to AML compliance and other Fraud Detection Transaction Monitoring use cases.

 Jube facilitates the execution of the AML compliance guidance, making it the most relevant tool to highlight its features, ensuring an assured compliance outcome.
 By leveraging its advanced capabilities, Jube enables financial